- New Zealand

 Say hello to our new Kiwi legend Olly Masters...

 - Olly Masters has built a rep as one of New Zealand’s finest winemakers and wine judges.
-For the last 10 years he’s been making his jaw-dropping wines at the world-famous Ata Rangi.
+He spent a decade at the world-famous Ata Rangi before spending the past 10 years making his jaw-dropping wines at Misha's Vineyard.

 - So when we got a tip off from his mate, Rod ‘the God’ Easthope, that Olly was itching to go it alone... we hopped straight on the blower.